smapiot/piral/docs/tutorials/11-server-side-rendering.md

 }
 ```

 Generally, this approach gives us quite some flexibility.
 It allows us to use caching in addition to HTTP requests.
-It also allows us to embed a feed directly on the server-side, potentially not requiring any feed seen outside.
+It also allows us to embed a pilet feed directly on the server-side, potentially not requiring any feed seen outside.

 ## Conclusion

 SSR can be helpful to improve startup performance and user experience.
 The cost of optimizing the backend is, however, not negligible and should be considered, too.
-Providing the fastest response possible to feed and page requests could be already sufficient to ensure a great user experience.
+Providing the fastest response possible to pilet feed and general page requests could be already sufficient to ensure a great user experience.

 In the next part we will look in more detail at the sharing mechanisms between pilets that offered by Piral.